 Ask your customer to help you define success measures for the project.

 How much time and budget do I need for my project?
 The answer isn't a matter of simple allocation based on assumptions or guesswork.

 How much is enough?

-Recently, I was in a meeting where the customer plucked figures from the air, looking for confirmation that the project could be completed for what he considered, 'reasonable'.
-Estimating needs to be much more scientific than that.
+Recently, I was in a meeting where the customer plucked figures from the air, looking for confirmation that we could complete the project for what he considered reasonable—estimating needs to be much more scientific than that.

 Always avoid numbers plucked out of thin air.

 7. Poor Communication with Stakeholders and Project Team